facebookresearch/StarSpace/README.md

     $bash examples/wikipedia_sentence_matching.sh

-To run the full experiment on Wikipedia Sentence Matching presented in [this paper](https://arxiv.org/abs/1709.03856), use <a href="https://github.com/facebookresearch/Starspace/blob/master/examples/wikipedia_sentence_matching.sh">this script</a> (warning: it takes a long time to download data and train the model):
+To run the full experiment on Wikipedia Sentence Matching presented in [this paper](https://arxiv.org/abs/1709.03856), use <a href="https://github.com/facebookresearch/Starspace/blob/master/examples/wikipedia_sentence_matching_full.sh">this script</a> (warning: it takes a long time to download data and train the model):

     $bash examples/wikipedia_sentence_matching_full.sh

+## ArticleSpace: Learning Sentence and Article Embeddings

+**Setting:** Learning the mapping between sentences and articles.
+Given the embedding of one sentence, one can find the most relevant articles.

+**Model:** Each example is an article which contains multiple sentences.
+At training time, one sentence is picked at random as the input, the remaining sentences in the article becomes the label, other articles are picked as random negatives (trainMode 2).

+### Example scripts:
+<a href="https://github.com/facebookresearch/Starspace/blob/master/examples/wikipedia_article_search.sh">This example script</a> downloads data where each example is a Wikipedia arcile and runs the StarSpace model on it:

+    $bash examples/wikipedia_article_search.sh

+To run the full experiment on Wikipedia Article Search presented in [this paper](https://arxiv.org/abs/1709.03856), use <a href="https://github.com/facebookresearch/Starspace/blob/master/examples/wikipedia_article_search_full.sh">this script</a> (warning: it takes a long time to download data and train the model):

+    $bash examples/wikipedia_article_search_full.sh

 # Full Documentation of Parameters